rayngan999/simple-shell/README.md

 Out test cases include not only those available on the project specs but also extra ones that cover more edge cases based on the feature specification.

-### Enviorment
-This project is built for Linux system.